Kotlin/kotlinx.serialization/json/README.md

 On JVM and JS, this module included into artifacts of kotlinx.serialization, so JSON tree available 'as is', including common code.
 If you're using native, you can't use `kotlinx-serialization-runtime-common`, since it contains more features.
-You need to declare dependency only on `kotlinx-serialziation-runtime-jsonparser` in your common code, and then use `org.jetbrains.kotlinx:jsonparser-native` dependency in Native.
+You need to declare dependency only on `kotlinx-serialization-runtime-jsonparser` in your common code, and then use `org.jetbrains.kotlinx:jsonparser-native` dependency in Native.
 Example of native dependency can be found [here](../example-native) (CLI application) or [here](../example-native) (iOS application alongside technology preview of HTTP client for native).
 Don't forget to `enableFeaturePreview('GRADLE_METADATA')` in yours `settings.gradle`.